nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

 #.
 Test the TCP server with TCP proxy service in data mode:

    a.
-Create a TCP server and read information about the current state.
+Create a TCP server and read the information about the current state.
       Replace *1234* with the correct port number.

       .. parsed-literal::